 To do so, the ANC circuit must have a microphone.
 The microphone will capture the environmental noise as an audio signal.
 This audio signal is then phase-inverted and added to the headphone signal to help cancel out environmental noise.

 These mics are typically ECMs, and each earcup generally has its own microphone(s).
 All active noise-cancelling headphones and earphones have built-in mics, even if none are used for telephony.
-The differences in ANC circuits are largely defined by the positioning of such microphones.
+The positioning of such microphones largely defines the differences in ANC circuits.

 Feedback active noise-cancelling works with a microphone placed on the inside of the headphone ear cup.
 That way, the mic can hear the intended sound of the headphones along with the environmental noise